-‘Older struggling readers’ are students in Year 4 and above, when reading in school has shifted from learning to read to reading to learn.
+‘Older struggling readers’ are students in Year 4 and above, when literacy teaching moves from initial instruction in word reading to higher level knowledge and skills.
 In these school years, text complexity and reading demands increase and students who have not developed fundamental reading skills fall further and further behind.
 So what needs to be done?
 Do these students still require phonics?

 Some people are critical of phonics because they believe it has failed the older reader and therefore is an ineffective way to teach students.
 Others criticise phonemic awareness and believe that it is irrelevant for older readers (O’Connor, 2011).
 What we now know, as demonstrated by a substantial amount of evidence, is that phonemic awareness plays an essential role in developing a sight vocabulary (Duff & Hulme, 2012; Ehri, 2009; Ehri, 2014; Kilpatrick, 2015; Torgesen, 2004; van den Broek & Geudens, 2012).
 We also know that phonics in itself is not sufficient to teach students to read, however, without phonic knowledge you cannot learn to read an alphabetic code.
 This means both phonemic awareness and phonics are still important for older readers.